supposedly/nutshell/README.md

 # Golly
 0, 1, 3, 3, 1, 4
 ```

+Transitions, whose terms are listed in clockwise order,
-Transitions by default use the Golly-canonical ordering -- usually `C, N, ..., C'`
+by default use the Golly-canonical ordering -- usually `C, N, ..., C'`
 (center cellstate, northern cellstate, ..., new center) --
 but they are allowed to start on a different compass direction if explicitly specified.
 ```rb